pohly/testify/lite/README.md

   * [Mocking](#mock-package)
   * [Testing suite interfaces and functions](#suite-package)

-Testify Lite is meant to become a reduced version of the corresponding normal Testify.
+Testify Lite is a reduced version of the corresponding normal Testify.
+What was removed:

+  * YAMLEq and therefore the dependency on gopkg.in/yaml.v3.
+  * The deprecated http package.

 Get started: